AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 In order to feed a network with the iris data set, we need to perform the following steps:

-1. Fetch the file from the net
+1. Fetch the file from the net;
-2. Cut the file content, which is a big sting, into lines
+2. Cut the file content, which is a big sting, into lines;
-3. Ignore the first line of the line, which contains the CSV header
+3. Ignore the first line of the line, which contains the CSV header and is therefore not relevant for the network;
 4. Each row has 5 entries for which the first 4 ones are numerical values and the last one is the flower name.
 We need to extract subtrings of a row, each substring separated by a comma.
-The last column needs to be presented, which is processed in the next step
+The last column needs to be presented, which is processed in the next step;
-5. We replace in the table each flower name by a numerical value, ranging from 0 to 2.
+5. We replace in the table each flower name by a numerical value, which could be 0, 1, or 2.

-The following code snippet exactly performs these five steps.
+The following script exactly performs these five steps:

 ```Smalltalk
 irisCSV := (ZnEasy get: 'https://agileartificialintelligence.github.io/Datasets/iris.csv') contents.